 This booklet has been designed to provide you with a complete overview of the curriculum offerings from the Primary and Secondary Sectors.
 Due to its strong enrolments, the College can continue to offer a broad and diverse curriculum to provide for the needs of all its students.
 Our curriculum offerings are based on the Australian Curriculum in Junior and Middle Years.
 In the Senior Years, the local (QCE) Queensland Certificate of Education incorporates a wide range of Vocational Education and Training (VET) certificate courses.

 A section of this handbook is dedicated to Flexible Learning which incorporates Vocational Education & Training (VET) and community learning opportunities.
 Apprenticeships, traineeships and trades form an important and essential part of our economic work skills force.
 It is pleasing to see the increased enrolments in VET subjects at both Certificates II and III as part of the students’ - QCE studies and in some cases ATAR scores.

 An ongoing aspect to our curriculum has been offering students opportunities in Science, Technology, Engineering and Mathematics (STEM) initiatives Projects throughout the College with Robotics through to Engineering Courses provide students with the opportunity of acquiring 21st-century skills.
 An inquiry-based learning approach is often used with students to actively engage in linking their studies with real-life situations and contexts.

-We know that in a rapidly changing society, 21st-century learners need to be confident with technology, global in their thinking, problems solvers, work collaboratively and ready to adapt to any situation.
-These are reflected in the Australian Curriculum capabilities embedded throughout the curriculum include:
+We know that in a rapidly changing society, 21st-century learners need to be confident with technology, global in their thinking, problem solvers, work collaboratively and ready to adapt to any situation.
+These are reflected in the Australian Curriculum capabilities embedded throughout the curriculum including:

 - information and communications technology